 There are a few important options you need to take into consideration when deciding what to plant in your vertical garden.

-This will cause your vertical garden to sprawl out verses flow downward.
+This will cause your vertical garden to sprawl out verses to flow downward.
 This defies the whole purpose of your garden being compact.

 Naturally, your options open up if you decide to use shelves with containers on them or hanging baskets.